James Stewart, 1st Earl of Moray (1501 creation)

 Moray had a varied relationship with his half-brother James V, and was imprisoned for a time.
 In February 1531, James V gave him a commission to negotiate with rebels in the Scottish Isles and offer them pardons for future obedience.

 Moray went to France and was invested in the Order of Saint Michael by the Duke of Vendôme.
 In April 1536 Francis I of France arranged that James V would marry the Duke of Vendôme's daughter, Mary of Bourbon.
 Francis sent a courtier, Guillaume d'Yzernay, to the Earl of Moray with the collar and insignia of the Order of Saint Michael to give to James V as a token of his affection and their family union.
 Moray was instructed to present the collar with the same ceremonies that the Duke had observed at his investiture into the order.

-The 16th-century historian John Lesley, Bishop of Ross praised Moray for his diplomatic skills, in 1543 the Earl arranged the accidental destruction of valuable Venetian glass at a banquet in 1543 to impress Peter Francisco Contarini, Patriarch of Venice, producing another set of glasses after the first was cleared away.
+The 16th-century historian John Lesley, Bishop of Ross praised Moray for his diplomatic skills.
+In 1543 the Earl arranged the accidental destruction of valuable Venetian glass at a banquet to impress Peter Francisco Contarini, Patriarch of Venice, producing another set of glasses after the first was cleared away.
+Mary's secretary Claude Nau also recorded a version of this story.